Late Night Food in Brunswick 2026: Where to Eat After 10pm

 99 Lygon Street, Brunswick East VIC 3057 Hours: Mon-Sun, 12pm-11pm Prices: Pizza $16-24, pasta $18-26, entrees $12-18

 Johnny Di Francesco’s flagship Neapolitan pizza joint has been a Lygon Street anchor since 2008, and it continues to be the strongest sit-down option in Brunswick East for a late dinner.
 The Margherita — which won Di Francesco the title of world pizza champion at the Campionato Mondiale della Pizza in Naples — is still the move here.
-Wood-fired, blistered exactly right, and made with the kind of obsessively sourced ingredients that would make a Neapolitan nonna weep with approval.
+Wood-fired, blistered exactly right, and made with obsessively sourced ingredients.

 Gradi runs its kitchen until 11pm every night of the week, which gives it a reliable edge over restaurants that only push late on weekends.
-The dining room is spacious and polished without tipping into pretension.
 The $18 Margherita Mondays deal (pizza plus a Margherita cocktail) remains one of the best weeknight value propositions in the northern suburbs.

-If you’re coming from the Brunswick end of town, it’s a ten-minute walk from Sydney Road up Lygon Street.
-Worth the stroll, especially if you’ve exhausted the kebab options and want something with a bit more ceremony to it.
+If you are coming from the Brunswick end of town, it is a ten-minute walk from Sydney Road up Lygon Street.
+Worth the stroll, especially if you have exhausted the kebab options and want something with a bit more ceremony.

 5. The B.East